Skip to main content

 Any appeal must be received within 14 days of the complainant, or those directly affected, being notified of the outcome of the original complaint.

-Appeals must be directed to the most appropriate and most local volunteer manager at the next management level of Scouts.
-The appropriate volunteer manager can then decide whether they’ll manage the appeal themselves or delegate to one of their deputies or assistants to manage the appeal.
-Contact details of the appropriate volunteer line manager to raise an appeal to, can be obtained from the Scouts Support Centre
+Appeals must be directed to the most appropriate and most local Lead Volunteer or Team Leader at the next level of Scouts.
+The appropriate Lead Volunteer or Team Leader can then decide whether they’ll manage the appeal themselves or delegate to a leader of another team to manage the appeal.
+Contact details of the appropriate Lead Volunteer or Team Leader to raise an appeal to, can be obtained from the Scouts Support Centre

-If the appropriate volunteer manager, their deputies or assistants are unable to investigate the complaint for any reason including a conflict of interest (see definition above), the complaint should be passed onto a volunteer manager, deputy or assistant from a different part of the movement at the same management level for them to progress the appeal.
+If the appropriate Lead Volunteer, Team Leader or their delegated person are unable to investigate the complaint for any reason including a conflict of interest (see definition above), the complaint should be passed onto a Lead Volunteer, Team Leader or leader of another team from an equivalent part of the movement.

 Collection of statistical data

-Upon completion of a complaint or an appeal the appropriate manager must provide (within 14 days) the information requested on the Complaints statistics report.
+Upon completion of a complaint or an appeal the appropriate Lead Volunteer or Team Leader must provide (within 14 days) the information requested on the Complaints statistics report.

 Individuals involved with complaints may decide to make a Data Subject Access Request (DSAR) under the General Data Protection Regulation (GDPR).
 This is also known as a Subject Access Request (SAR).
 Guidance on DSARs is available.